psevestre/openid-fapi/Financial_API_WD_002.md

 However, if the API allows execution of any privileged action in the course of the authorization process before the access token is issued, these controls are rendered ineffective.
-Implementors of this specification therefore MUST ensure any action is executed using the access token issued by the authorization process.
+Implementors of this specification therefore shall ensure any action is executed using the access token issued by the authorization process.

-For example, payments MUST NOT be executed in the authorization process but after the Client has exchanged the authorization code for a token and sent an "execute payment" request with the access token to a protected endpoint.
+For example, payments shall not be executed in the authorization process but after the Client has exchanged the authorization code for a token and sent an "execute payment" request with the access token to a protected endpoint.